-- 1. Point of Entry/Point of View - a.
-The plot should have a single point of entry.
-Do not enter the sermon from multiple places.
-If you begin retelling the story of the Good Samaritan from the point of entry of a beaten man on the side of the road, do not shift the point of view to the Jewish audience member listening to Jesus in Jerusalem.
+- of the road, do not shift the point of view to the Jewish audience member listening to Jesus in Jerusalem.
 Maintain the point of entry by maintaining the point of view. - b.
 Seasoned scriptwriters often break this rule in movie scripts but only very carefully and intentionally.
-We have all experienced bad movies that break this rule. - 2.
+We have all experienced bad movies that break this rule. - c.
 Once you enter the sermon, it must have movement.
 Time is ticking for the audience and their consciousness will not stay focused if the sermon becomes static.
-Let the movement of the sermon flow from beginning to end. - 3.
-More experienced preachers will be able to re-plot texts without losing meaning. - 4.
+Let the movement of the sermon flow from beginning to end. - 2.
+More experienced preachers will be able to re-plot texts without losing meaning. - a.
 Also, you need to follow the logic that is natural to the way we normally think.
 Like a road map, you can't just string the directions together in any fashion.
-People have a common way of giving and hearing directions. - a.
+People have a common way of giving and hearing directions. - b.
 If you think of a playlist on your iPod, other people listening to the songs might not perceive why one song follows another.
 You put the playlist together according to an internal logic that makes sense to you.
 If you do not connect the dots, the playlist will be like a maze.
-The audience might find their way but might not. - b.
+The audience might find their way but might not. - c.
 Aristotle would describe episodes that do not follow in a logical sequential order as episodic.
-His judgment of episodic plays, he says, are "the worst." - c.
+His judgment of episodic plays, he says, are "the worst." - d.
 However, episodic sermons are becoming more commonplace.
 Living as an episodic is exaggerated by Drew Barrymore's character in the movie "50 First Dates."
 Some of why this is occurring is due to the way we use social media, browsing, and web links.
-To learn more, see Tom Long's From Memory to Hope.
-See "being an episodic" below. - d.
-To see more on the topic of episodic and plotting from Aristotle, see Sensing Aristotle's Poetics @ http://blogs.acu.edu/sensingt/cool-stuff/aristotles-poetics-d/ - 5.
+95 - 3.
 Different cultures hear differently.
 And, more and more, our congregations represent a variety of cultures (international, ethnic, generational, gender, education, etc.) requiring the preacher to adapt and evolve.

 Tom Long offers a helpful suggestion about emplotment taken from Ricoeur's Time and Narrative.
-MIMESIS1 is a prefiguration of the practical field of prefigured time.
+96 MIMESIS1 is a prefiguration of the practical field of prefigured time.
 It includes the meaningful structures, symbolic resources, and temporal character of the world in action.
 The congregation's way of living in the world, discerned through pastoral ministry, ethnography, and cultural analysis, is the everydayness of their prefigured lives.
 MIMESIS3 is the refiguration of the future.
 The congregation's way of living is slowly transformed into God's way of being in the world.
 MIMESIS2 is the pivot between the two, it mediates the witness of Scripture to God's life through plot, an emplotment of configuration.
-If the episodes of the sermons are represented (imitated) by the moves of emplotment of transfiguring MIMESIS1 into MIMESIS3 by way of configuration, then the following sermon form takes shape:
+If the episodes of the sermons are represented (imitated) by the moves of emplotment of transfiguring MIMESIS3 into MIMESIS3 by way of configuration, then the following sermon form takes shape: